 The motto is cut in beechwood on the milling machine and hung up in the factory by Oles son Godtfred Kirk Christiansen.
 Godtfred machine-cuts the motto after his father orders him to fetch and varnish a consignment of wooden ducks which Godtfred Kirk has taken to the station – after varnishing them only twice instead of three times as Ole Kirk demands.
 “That taught me a lesson about quality,” says Godtfred Kirk Christiansen on a later occasion.

-Although Ole Kirk Kristiansen has invested in a milling machine, much of the work in manufacturing toys is still done by hand.
+Although Ole Kirk Kristiansen has invested in milling machines, much of the work in manufacturing toys is still done by hand.
 For example, painting and varnishing.